What better way is there to endear yourself to local music fans and the people of your community?

 Your sponsorship endears you to the community by helping to make top quality entertainment available at affordable prices and boosting the area's cultural economy.

-GIMMELIVE just opened a new venue, 9 Wallis, right next door to Beverly's historic Larcom Theatre.
+In April, 2017 GIMMELIVE opened a new venue, 9 Wallis, right next door to Beverly's historic Larcom Theatre.
 9 Wallis is the North Shore's most intimate, elegant listening room offering comfortable show seating at tables with food & beverage service including fine wines, local craft beers and specialty cocktails.

 Click here to join our mailing list -- you'll get new show announcements, special deals and prime seats before tickets go on sale to the general public.

-Since 2012, GIMMELIVE's award-winning seasons at Beverly's three theatres -- The North Shore Music Theatre, The Cabot and The Larcom -- have featured Rock 'n' Roll icons and showcased emerging young talent you might want to keep your eye on -- Vickie & Peter have been known to spot stars in the making before.
+Since 2012, GIMMELIVE's award-winning seasons at Beverly's three theatres -- The North Shore Music Theatre, The Cabot and The Larcom -- have featured Grammy winnters, Rock 'n' Roll Hall of Famers and showcased emerging young talent you might want to keep your eye on -- Vickie & Peter have been known to spot stars in the making before.

 In January 2016, after producing dozens of benefit concerts and festivals north of Boston, gimmeLIVE produced a Classic Rock Benefit Festival in Delray Beach Florida featuring Micky Dolenz of the Monkees, Felix Cavaliere of the Rascals, Mark Farner -- founder of Grand Funk Railroad, Steve Augeri -- Journey's former lead singer, John Cafferty & Michael "Tunes" Antunes of the Beaver Brown Band.
 The festival raised thousands of dollars for the educational programs at Old School Square.